Please navigate to the type of activity in which you are presenting.

 You may submit expenses for:

-If travelling from outside the city where the seminar is hosted:
+If traveling from outside the city where the seminar is hosted:

 *Please contact the CPD Coordinator for approval of an overnight hotel room.